0x022b/s6-openvpn/README.md

 and password on the second line.
 For more information on how to configure OpenVPN see the official documentation at the [website][openvpn-doc].

+### Environment variables

+`NETMON_INTERVAL` environment variable defines the interval in seconds between connection checks.
+If left undefined a default value of 60 seconds will be used.
+Environment variables can be passed using `-e NETMON_INTERVAL=120` syntax.

 ## Mount points

 The container requires a couple of mount points to work, which are listed below.